ioi/ioi.github.io/checklist.md

 - The HTC requested HSC to design the Practice Contest such that it has a greater grading workload as compared to the shortlisted problem sets for Day 1 and Day 2.
 This was very useful as HTC could use the Practice Contest as a dry-run and estimate what to expect for Day 1 and Day 2.
 - Tinc was chosen as the VPN solution for connecting Contestant VMs to the contest infrastructure on AWS.
 - Ansible was extensively used to configure CMS deployments as well as contestant VMs.

-## Printing of translations

-- The volume of task statements including translations is quite large.
-For example, English statements of Day 1 in 2023 had 16 pages.
-Multiplied by 360 contestants, it is almost 6000 pages for English only.
-- Having at least 3 printers capable of printing at least 50 pages per minute is desirable.
-- For 2024, we plan to print everything for a single contestant as a single print job with a banner sheet containing the ID of the contestant and expected contents of their envelope.